kongyew/greenplum-spark-connector/README.md

 ##  Connect to Greenplum and Spark via Greenplum-Spark connector
 In this example, we will describe how to configure Greenplum-Spark connector when you run Spark-shell.

 1. Make sure you download greenplum-spark_2.11.jar from Pivotal Network.
-And copy the jar into this sample's root directory.

 2. Connect to the Spark master docker image
 ```